jessoliva/horiseon/README.md

 The following criteria for the codebase had to be met:

-- GIVEN a webpage meets accessibility standards
+GIVEN a webpage meets accessibility standards
-- WHEN I view the source code
+- WHEN I view the source code <br />
-- THEN I find semantic HTML elements
+  THEN I find semantic HTML elements
-- WHEN I view the structure of the HTML elements
+- WHEN I view the structure of the HTML elements <br />
-- THEN I find that the elements follow a logical structure independent of styling and positioning
+  THEN I find that the elements follow a logical structure independent of styling and positioning
-- WHEN I view the image elements
+- WHEN I view the image elements <br />
-- THEN I find accessible alt attributes
+  THEN I find accessible alt attributes
-- WHEN I view the heading attributes
+- WHEN I view the heading attributes <br />
-- THEN they fall in sequential order
+  THEN they fall in sequential order
-- WHEN I view the title element
+- WHEN I view the title element <br />
-- THEN I find a concise, descriptive title
+  THEN I find a concise, descriptive title

 ## Website Link

 [Horiseon](https://jessoliva.github.io/horiseon/)

-## Cloning Repository
+## Cloning Repository Procedure
 I followed these steps to clone the remote repository with the code base onto my local machine and push it to a new remote repository.

 - Cloned bootcamp repo for challenge 1 onto local machine and saved into github repo